pingcap/docs-cn/system-variables.md

 <CustomContent platform="tidb">

-> **Warning:**
->
-> Currently, PITR recovery handles the indexes created by index acceleration during the log backup with extra processing to achieve compatibility.
-For details, see [Why is the acceleration of adding indexes feature incompatible with PITR?](/faq/backup-and-restore-faq.md#why-is-the-acceleration-of-adding-indexes-feature-incompatible-with-pitr).

 > **Note:**
 >
 > * Index acceleration requires a [`temp-dir`](/tidb-configuration-file.md#temp-dir-new-in-v630) that is writable and has enough free space.
 If the `temp-dir` is unusable, TiDB falls back to non-accelerated index building.
 It is recommended to put the `temp-dir` on a SSD disk.